ISAITB/validator-resources-espd/README.md

 To publish changes commit and push your updates.
 In 1-2 minutes the online service will be updated.

-The online service is accessible at https://www.itb.ec.europa.eu/espd/upload.
+The online service is accessible at https://www.itb.ec.europa.eu/espd/upload and the web service API at https://www.itb.ec.europa.eu/espd/api.